*Early action deadline: November 1, 2014

-- Indicate interest in early action on the Common Application, Ohio State's admission application.
+- Indicate interest in early action on the Common Application.

-- Submit the completed application and all required materials (test scores, letter of recommendation, transcripts, etc.) by November 1, 2013.
+- Submit your completed application, including all required materials (test scores, letter of recommendation, transcripts, etc.) by November 1.

 Early action is not binding, which means you may apply to other colleges or, at any point in the process, choose to attend a different school with no penalty.

 Ohio State accepts NACAC and College Board fee waivers.